 It’s downhill all the way to the wide, rocky riverbed in the valley and pleasantly undulating on the way to the lake.
 Again, I was surprised to hear and see so much traffic on the road beside the lake.
 It’s a main road from Dobiacco south to Cortina so it’s to be expected.
 Crossing the river was almost a challenge.
 I saw some people wading through the torrent amongst the grey rocks and slipping around.
 I decided to rely on my balance and skipped across a log that had fallen across a narrow deep part.
 No wet feet, no time wasted.

 The next couple of hours was a bit of a disaster, though.
 I skirted round the north end of the lake and decided not to go through the pine forest in case it brought me to the river and I couldn’t cross.
 I followed the trail to the head of the forest and crossed a bridge onto the cycling trail.
 Suddenly I was in ‘civilisation’ with many cyclists, cars, buses, motorbikes, walkers and people with dogs.
-I had heard that there was a park office near the trail OUT of the valley and searched for it to no avail.
-The hotel required me to buy a coffee to use the internet and the waiter and waitress were worse than useless about the start of the trail from the valley.
-I walked a couple of kilometres downstream looking for the trail only to realise I must have missed it.
+I had heard that there was a park office near the trail OUT of the valley and searched for it with no luck.
+The hotel required me to buy a coffee before I could use the internet and the waiter and waitress were worse than useless about the location of the start of the trail I wanted to take uphill from the valley.
+I walked a couple of kilometres downstream along the cycle track looking for the trail only to realise I must have missed it.
 Back to the hotel again and asking again to the same blank expressions.
 Walked upstream again to the park information board (not enough detail) and back to the hotel again.
-I finally asked a walking group if they knew the trail and they told me it was just across the bridge near the hotel (about 100 metres away!)
+I finally asked a walking group at the hotel if they knew the trail and they told me it was just across the bridge near the hotel (about 100 metres away!)
 It is actually very poorly signposted and not particularly obvious so I trusted they were correct and started off after wasting an hour and a half walking in the heat.
-I had an alternative plan which may or may not have worked.
+I had considered an alternative plan which may or may not have worked.
 That was to take the bus (if there was one) or hitch-hike towards Cortina D’Ampezzo and then find my way up the road / trail to the summit.
 I hate to think what issues that might have entailed… Here’s the route.

 The rest of the day was uphill, uphill and more uphill toward the Prato Platweise hostel.
 All I knew was that I had to get to the top and then it was another 5 or 6kms to the hostel from the summit.
 I had to get moving.
 It was pretty ‘solid’ going and I was grateful I wasn’t carrying a load of camping and cooking gear.
 There were sections of narrow trail which weren’t a worry at all.
 Steep sides and nice views!
 A few wooden steps and a tunnel later, I continued uphill toward the lower trees and the skies above.
 FINALLY! the trail popped out at a saddle with summits in several directions and a sign pointing me in the right direction.